tools Package

 Bases: object

-This object interpolates the periodic part of a Bloch state in real space.
+This object interpolates the periodic part of a Bloch wavefunction in real space.

 Interpolate values along a line.